MODDERN Cures Act

 Add your voice to ours and join the National Health Council in asking Congress to support the MODDERN Cures Act.
 Contact your U.S. Representative and Senators.
 Help patients with chronic diseases and disabilities get the treatments they need.

 Read the Bill - H.R.
 3116

 Read a two-page summary of the MODDERN Cures Act.

-View a March 2013 interview on BioCentury TV with NHC Chief Executive Officer Myrl Weinberg about the MODDERN Cures Act.
+3-17-13 – View an interview on BioCentury TV with NHC Chief Executive Officer Myrl Weinberg about the MODDERN Cures Act.

 10-01-12 — Article on H.R.
 6446, a bill introduced in the last Congress, aimed to create incentives for innovative diagnostics by improving the process for determining Medicare payment rates for new tests. — GenomeWeb